asmtlab/ADHunt/README.md

 ## Description
 AD Hunt is a tool for enumerating Active Directory Enviroments looking for interesting AD objects, vulnerabilities, and misconfigurations.
 It currently uses a combination ldap queries and available tooling.
 It was built as a follow up to [LinWinPwn](https://github.com/lefayjey/linWinPwn).

-It currently enumerates the enviroment looking for DNS information,
+It currently enumerates the enviroment looking for DNS information, AD information, and SMB information

 ## Use Cases